simonbates/flocking-midi/README.md

 # flocking-midi

-A collection of MIDI-related Infusion components for Flocking
+A collection of MIDI-related Infusion components.